SZ-ANU/ps_vlm/README.md

 ### Output files

 By default the updated code will generate the output files mean_velocity.txt, mean_veloctity_noise_remove.txt and "index_number".csv (e.g., 1.csv, 2.csv, etc).
 By running the velocity_plot.py, InSAR mean velocity can be visualized.
 Interactive (via Dash) time series for the unwrapped LOS displacement can be plotted by running time_series_plot.py.
 Dash is running on http://127.0.0.1:8050/.
-Other plots can be generated via:
+Other plots (e.g., Bprep, mean incidence angle, etc) can be generated via:

 ```
-"Your path to psvlm"/gamma/run_visual
+"Your path to ps_vlm"/gamma/run_visual
 ```

 ### Logging